 - Recommendation System: Naive Bayes Classifier and Collaborative Filtering together builds a Recommendation System that uses machine learning and data mining techniques to filter unseen information and predict whether a user would like a given resource or not

-How to build a basic model using Naive Bayes in Python?
+How to build a basic model using Naive Bayes in Python and R?

 Again, scikit learn (python library) will help here to build a Naive Bayes model in Python.
-There are three types of Naive Bayes model under scikit learn library:
+There are three types of Naive Bayes model under the scikit-learn library:

 Gaussian: It is used in classification and it assumes that features follow a normal distribution.